 Challenge Breast Cancer Scotland neither promotes nor discourages women from attending screening and defends the right of every woman in Scotland to have access to screening services if she wishes.
 However, we also acknowledge the right of every woman in Scotland to make an INFORMED CHOICE about taking part in a national screening programme.
 In order to so, women must be given clear, comprehensive, unbiased and up-to-date information about the benefits and harms associated with screening.
 The leaflet sent to women along with their screening appointment by the NHS falls far short of this basic requirement.

 The Nordic Cochrane Centre, a totally independent research and information centre has produced an alternative leaflet to the NHS.
 This can be accessed at http://www.cochrane.dk/.

-For the average woman, making an informed choice on screening is not easy and should not be taken lightly.
+For the average woman, making an INFORMED CHOICE on screening is not easy and should not be taken lightly.
 Many factors will influence a woman’s decision to attend for screening e.g. a family history of breast cancer; a neighbour or friend whose cancer was picked up at screening; an unfounded but nevertheless very real anxiety of breast cancer which could be alleviated by an “all clear” screen; an overestimation of her risk of breast cancer.
 However, just as many factors may influence a woman’s decision not to attend for screening e.g. the risk of overdiagnosis; the harms of overtreatment; the stress of a false positive result.
-Neither decision is right or wrong – it is an informed CHOICE.
+Neither decision is right or wrong – it is a CHOICE.
 Whatever personal decision is made on screening, it should be made with full knowledge of the facts and the utmost consideration of the consequences But this is a personal decision and only the individual woman can assess the risks and the benefits and arrive at that decision.

 To read more about the harms and benefits of attending a screening appointment, please Click here